 What makes CHOC unique?

-Cambridge Handel Opera Company (CHOC) puts on Baroque operas that celebrate the fusion of music and the stage with performances that are not just ‘historically informed’, but ‘historically inspired’.
-There is meaningful integrity between what happens in the music and what happens on stage.
-Baroque stagecraft is incorporated into our productions in a manner that speaks directly to audiences.
+Cambridge Handel Opera Company (CHOC) mounts productions of Baroque operas that celebrate the fusion of music and the stage, with performances that trust the composer and are not just ‘historically informed’, but ‘historically inspired’.
+In our productions vibrant synergy between music and stage respects the integrity of the work and conveys its coherence and passion.
+Baroque stagecraft is incorporated in a manner that speaks to audiences directly and excitingly.

 Performances are led from the harpsichord by Artistic Director Julian Perkins.
-The company combines the best of youth and experience, with a cast that combines upcoming stars and more experienced professional solo singers, and an orchestra where leading professionals work and perform alongside advanced students.
+The company unites the best of youth and experience, with casts that combine upcoming stars and more established solo singers, and an orchestra in which leading professionals work and perform alongside advanced students.

-CHOC's productions are events for the wider community, with a series of educational workshops for state schoolchildren in Cambridge, open Dress Rehearsals, opportunities for advanced music students, and seminars that focus not only on the music and the drama, but also on the cultural arena in which Handel competed – and ultimately flourished.
+CHOC's productions are events for the wider community, accompanied by educational workshops for students in Cambridge state schools, open Dress Rehearsals, opportunities for advanced music students, and seminars that focus not only on the music and the drama, but also on the cultural arena in which Handel and his British contemporaries competed.
+CHOC plans to present Handel's operas in even numbered years and operas by his English contemporaries in the intervening years.

 More information on CHOC at julianperkins.com